leandermaerkisch/chest_x-ray/README.md

 # Chest X-Ray Classifier

-Building a classifier that classifies X-Ray images for Pneumonia or normal.
+Building a classifier to detect pneumonia in X-Ray images.